yyunikov/coding-python/README.md

-# leetcode
+# Python Coding

 ![workflow](https://github.com/yyunikov/leetcode/actions/workflows/main.yml/badge.svg)

-Collection of LeetCode problems I'm solving and simple algorithms.
+Collection of problems I'm solving on LeetCode, met on the interviews or any other sources.
+Plus an implementation of few simple algorithms.

 ## Requirements